aoifekeane001/pands_project/README.md

 ####  Data Analysis Process Steps for Python Program:
 ##### Data Collection
-Collecting the data set by doing the following steps:
+Collect the data set by doing the following steps:

 Import the libraries:
 * import pandas as pd